DimiBertolami/DimiBertolami/README.md

       excercises instead of books.
 This for me (=personal opinion) is a much faster way of understanding and applying these concepts.
-- 👯 I’m at the moment as a side project coding a Becode DrumMachine in Javascript, HTML and CSS but I'm not limiting myself to these basics, I'm also taking advantage of various front-end frameworks and libraries through-out this learning experience.
+- 👯 I’m at the moment as a side project coding a Becode DrumMachine in Javascript, HTML and CSS but I'm not limiting myself to these basics, I'm also taking investigating various front-end frameworks and libraries through-out this learning experience.
 - 💬 feel free to ask me anything!
-I may not know everything but I will always at least try to make myself usefull.
+I may not know everything but I will always at least try to be of assistance.
-- 📫 How to reach me: DimiBertolami@gmail.com   @Discord: DimiBertolami#3509 GSM: ***+32498798170***
+- 📫 sudo get in touch: DimiBertolami@gmail.com   @Discord: DimiBertolami#3509 GSM: ***+32498798170***

 <!-- - ⚡ Fun fact: -->